 - In a separate larger bowl, beat the cream cheese until light and fluffy.
 It’s ok to use the same beaters that you used for the evaporated milk.
 No need to clean them after whipping the evaporated milk

 - Add the sour cream, and the remaining sugar and beat with the cream cheese until combined

 - Add the pineapple, strawberries, nuts and lemon zest to the cream cheese mixture.
 Either beat the mixture to combine for a few seconds, or fold the ingredients by hand using a rubber spatula.
 If using your electric mixture, the strawberries will color the batter slightly pink

 - Using a rubber spatula, fold the whipped evaporated milk into the cream cheese mixture

 - Transfer the batter to the lined loaf pan.
 Cover with plastic wrap and freeze for 3-4 hours

 - If frozen solid, let pan sit out at room temperature for approximately 20 minutes to slightly soften.
 If slicing, run a knife around the pan edges to loosen the ice cream.
 Then remove the ice cream from the pan and slice.
 If scooping, leave the ice cream in the pan and scoop directly from the pan

-*Tip: If you have a food processor, but don’t have super fine sugar on hand, or don’t want to buy it, process regular white sugar for about 20 seconds.
+*Tip: If you have a food processor or blender, but don’t have super fine sugar on hand, or don’t want to buy it, process regular white sugar for about 20 seconds.
 This makes superfine sugar.
 Another fun fact: if you process regular sugar even longer, it will turn into powdered (Confectioner’s) sugar.
 Don’t do that for this recipe, though.
 But it’s good to know if you need powdered sugar in a pinch for something else.